suncoast-devs/handbook/lessons/js-fetch/index.md

 ## PUT, PATCH, DELETE, etc.

-The HTTP verbs will work similarly to the `POST`
+The HTTP verbs will work similarly to the `POST`.